dr-jam/ObserverExercise/README.md

 Pikmini might love changing their color and moving to three different destinations, however their life spans range roughly around 10 to 40 seconds.

-Luckily, Pikminis are able to reproduce asexually.
+Luckily, Pikminis are able to reproduce asexually. e

-All that they need is a `Jump` command.
+All that they need is a `Fire2` command.

-When player enters a `Jump` command, a Pikmini should spawn on the ancestoral home of the Pikmini, also know in the common tongue as `Spawn`.
+When player enters a `Fire2` command, a Pikmini should spawn on the ancestoral home of the Pikmini, also know in the common tongue as `Spawn`.

 To do this, you should create a script called `PikminiSpawner.cs` and attach it to the `Spawn` `GameObject`.

-In this script when the `Jump` input is detected, a new Pikimini should be made through the `Instantiate` method based on the `Mini` prefab.
+In this script when the `Jump` input is detected, a new Pikimini should be made through the `Instantiate` method based on the `AniMini` prefab.

+In summary:
+* Create a script called `PikminiSpawner.cs` and attach it to `Spawn`.
+* The script should react `Fire2` input by spawning a new instance of the `AniMini` prefab.
+* The `MiniController.cs` script should be augmented to destroy the `AniMini` instance it is attached to 10 to 40 seconds after the instance was created.
+When the instance is created, set its lifepsan fall randomly within that 10 to 40 second range.

 It is your choice to spawn Pikimini instances [`Input.GetButton`](https://docs.unity3d.com/ScriptReference/Input.GetButton.html) or [`Input.GetButtonDown`](https://docs.unity3d.com/ScriptReference/Input.GetButtonDown.html)